 We understand that the model of Golden Bear Experience, particularly Move-In on August 14, 2018, has an impact on our campus, including faculty and staff.
 Here are answers to questions about the Golden Bear Experience, how it will affect our campus, and ways the Berkeley community can contribute to welcoming our new undergraduate students.

 If you have a question that is not addressed here, please email New Student Services: email@example.com

 The Golden Bear Experience, for newly admitted undergraduates, consists of four major components: Golden Bear Advising and Golden Bear Prep (both completed online, before students arrive) and Golden Bear Orientation and Getting Your Bearings (in-person programs, completed once students are here on campus).
 Move-In occurs August 20, 2019, prior to Golden Bear Orientation and Getting Your Bearings.
 Note: A small number of students that participate in pre-approved programs will be able to move in on August 19.

 This experience is for undergraduate first-year students and for transfer students.
-Their transition to Berkeley begins online in the summer as soon as they SIR.
+Their transition to Berkeley begins online in the summer as soon as they accept their offer of admission.
 If you'd like to know more details, check out orientation.berkeley.edu.

 All new undergraduate students are completing Golden Bear Advising and Golden Bear Prep.
 By completing these modules during the summer, students will know what to expect when they arrive and have a familiarity with the campus and its resources.
 They also will have connected with their academic adviser and be ready to enroll in classes.